 The house has a full basement with a fireplace and entrances from both inside and outside the house.
 There was once a hinged cupboard that separated the two basement rooms.
 The cupboard kept the secret room concealed, where fugitive slaves could remain hidden when they were in danger.

 This quote from a former slave is a testament to the difference Hitchcock made in the lives of slaves he aided in finding freedom.
 "I am happy to inform you that I am in Canada, in good health, and have been here several days . . .
 This country is not what it has been represented to me and others to be.
 In place of its being cold and barren, it has beautiful, comfortable climate and fertile soil. . . .
 I subscribe myself one of the abused of America, but one of the justified and honored of Canada." - Jackson WHITNEY, upon arrival in Sandwich (near Windsor, Ontario), in a letter to a friend in Kentucky (1859).

 The house was abandoned in the 1960s and fell into disrepair.
 In 1983, a group of citizens from the area formed a restoration committee, raised money and received grants to restore the home to its former glory.

 In 1865, Hitchcock went to work for the Congregationalist Church in Missouri, and two years later, he moved to Kansas.
 Wherever he went, he was an active abolitionist who devoted his adult life to the cause.
 George B. Hitchcock died in 1872 in Kansas.

 The George B. Hitchcock House is located at 63788 567th Ln., Lewis, IA.
-It’s open for tours from 1pm to 5pm, Tuesday through Sunday in May through September.
+It’s open for tours Wednesday to Sunday every week from May to September.
 The tours are $5 per person, and all proceeds are used to support the museum.